CSpanias/cspanias.github.io/_posts/2024-01-09-OverTheWire - Natas (11-20).md

 We have the cookie value of `eyJzaG93cGFzc3dvcmQiOiJubyIsImJnY29sb3IiOiIjZmZmZmZmIn0=`, while the XOR encoded cookie is `MGw7JCQ5OC04PT8jOSpqdmkgJ25nbCorKCEkIzlscm5oKC4qLSgubjY=`.

 The former is generated with the same exact values as the latter: ` showpassword: no, bgColor: #ffffff`.
 Because of the [associative property of XOR](https://accu.org/journals/overload/20/109/lewin_1915/?ref=learnhacking.io), it does not matter what order we do XOR in, we should get the same answer:
-- We can do plaintext XOR'd with the key to get the ciphertext.
+1. plaintext XOR key = ciphertext
-- We can XOR the ciphertext with the key to get the plaintext.
+2. ciphertext XOR key = plaintext
-- We can XOR the ciphertext (which we have: `MGw7JCQ5OC04PT8jOSpqdmkgJ25nbCorKCEkIzlscm5oKC4qLSgubjY=`) with the plaintext (which we also now have: `eyJzaG93cGFzc3dvcmQiOiJubyIsImJnY29sb3IiOiIjZmZmZmZmIn0=`) to get the key.
+3. **ciphertext XOR plaintext = key**

-As a result, we can XOR the two cookies together to get the XOR key, and then use this to create a new cookie and encrypt it:
+We have both the ciphertext (`MGw7JCQ5OC04PT8jOSpqdmkgJ25nbCorKCEkIzlscm5oKC4qLSgubjY=`) and then plaintext (`eyJzaG93cGFzc3dvcmQiOiJubyIsImJnY29sb3IiOiIjZmZmZmZmIn0=`), so by performing a XOR operation between them we can get the key, and then use it to create a new cookie value and encrypt it:

 ![](natas11_xorDecoding.png)